admindojo/admindojo-website/docs/mission_apache1.md

 ---
 id: mission_apache1
-title: Install an Apache Webserver
+title: Install an Apache webserver
 ---

 In this lesson you'll learn how to install a basic Apache webserver with a static html website.